SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 - CCRI_prelim.md just looks junky.
 Tons of information and many sections all crammed into one page. <br/>
 2. On the plus side
 - Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to ## level 2 headers)
-- \## - level headers display horizontal lines on the line just below and are good section demarcators.
+- \## - level 2 headers display nice horizontal lines on the line just below providing good section demarcators.
 <!-- the backslash before ## in the line above let's you to sneak in text that Markdown knows as a format tag -->
 3. Some prep:
 - Shannon installed Atom and the markdown preview package